Joseph Levis: The Comeback

 In 1949, Levis, desirous of competing seriously once again, applied to the AFLA for reinstatement as amateur (in the sport of fencing, professionals are not allowed to compete).
 Reinstatement was granted five years later, in 1954.
 On June 17, 1954, at the age of 48 and 16 years after last competing in a major competition, Levis won his ninth and last AFLA National Championship in the individual foil class.
 The accomplishment was hailed by some sportswriters of the era as one of the greatest comebacks in amateur sports history.

 Later years

 After his final retirement from competitive fencing in 1955, Levis dedicated himself to what he loved most, teaching and developing young fencers, especially, at his alma mater.
 Until he was in his late eighties, he would spend many hours each week assisting the coaching staff at MIT in the training of its fencers.

 He also became very proficient in ballroom dancing, winning with his wife, Yvonne, scores of amateur championships in his age class throughout the United States and Canada.
 He continued competing in dancing competitions until just a year before his death.

-Levis died in his sleep on May 20, 2005, just two months before his 100th birthday.
+Levis died in his sleep on May 20, 2005, at age 99.